r-huijts/ns-mcp-server/README.md

 - "Is Eindhoven Strijp-S station wheelchair accessible and what platforms does it have?"
 - "What trains are arriving at Utrecht Centraal in the next hour?"
 - "Has the train from Venlo to Schiphol Airport arrived on time?"
+- "How much does a first-class ticket from Amsterdam to Rotterdam cost?"
+- "What's the price for 2 adults and 1 child traveling to Den Haag?"

 ## 🔑 Environment Variables